 The majority of fire doors are made from timber therefore repairs and maintenance can be carried out by competent carpenters and joiners.
 However, fire doors are different from ordinary doors especially regarding working tolerances, seals and door hardware so maintenance teams should be aware that work must be carried out in accordance with the relevant standards.

-Estates departments should therefore ensure that repairs, maintenance and new door installation work complies with necessary standards.
+Estates departments should therefore ensure that repairs, maintenance and new door installation work comply with necessary standards.

 Where a fire door must be replaced due to severe damage or as part of refurbishment works the opportunity arises to ensure new doors will meet the necessary durability requirements as well as the correct fire rating.
 There are many types of fire doors, impact protection products and hardware that can extend the life of fire doors so where doors are likely to be subject to heavy use, the specification must meet the demands of the door’s location.